Interactive educational tool

 3. Look for the bottleneck

-Use the summary to identify whether the problem is cash, payment tolerance, approval strength, or competitive pressure.
+Use the summary to identify whether the problem is cash, payment tolerance, approval strength, property risk, or competitive pressure.

 How to read the results